-Protecting your partner and contraception: We recommend that you or your partner use a barrier method during sexual intercourse while you are having the course of chemotherapy.
+Protecting your partner and contraception: We recommend that you or your partner use a condom during sexual intercourse while you are having the course of chemotherapy.
 Chemotherapy is dangerous to unborn babies and this will also protect you and your partner from any chemotherapy drugs that may be present in semen and in the vagina.
-If you suspect that your partner may be pregnant please tell your doctor immediately.
+If you suspect that you may be pregnant please tell your doctor immediately.